 - While it preheats spray the egg rolls with oil or cooking spray so they brown nicely.

 - Put the egg rolls in the air fryer basket, being sure to leave space for the air to circulate.
 You will probably have to cook them in 2-3 batches, depending on the size of your air fryer.

-- Cook the egg rolls at 400 F for 6-8 minutes, flipping them over with tongs halfway through.
+- Cook them at 400 F for 6-8 minutes, flipping them over with tongs halfway through.

-- Serve with ranch dressing, blue cheese dressing or Buffalo wing sauce for dipping.
+- Serve with ranch dressing, Buffalo wing sauce, or blue cheese dressing for dipping.

 Use mild or hot wing sauce, depending on your taste preference.